ovh/docs/pages/platform/ai-training/21_GENERAL_faq/guide.en-gb.md

 ### How to fix file access permission errors?

 Within a job, code and users have no root/sudo privileges.
-To have access to your files, make sure to mount your **data** object at a location available for non- root users.
+To have access to your files, make sure to mount your **data** object at a location available for non-root users.
 For preset images provided by OVHcloud it is recommended that the destination path is of the form `/workspace/<your-path>` to avoid such errors.

 ### How to delete a file from a data object?